bazelbuild/continuous-integration/buildkite/README.md

 * The *rules_go postsubmit* pipeline is triggered on every commit to the [rules_go] repository.
 * The *TensorFlow* pipeline builds and tests TensorFlow at `HEAD` every four hours.

+### Builds

+When you click on a pipeline you can see the last few builds of this pipeline.
+Clicking on a build then gives you access to the details of the build.
+For example, the below image shows a failed build step on Ubuntu 16.04.

 ![failed build step]

+One can see which tests failed by clicking on the *Test* section which shows that `//src/test/shell/bazel:external_path_test` is flaky as it failed in 1 out of 5 runs.

 ![flaky test]

+You can view the failed test attempt's `test.log` file in the *Artifacts* tab.

 ![flaky test log]